Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Cereal/25 - Deserialisation.md

 }
 ```

 When this JSON is parsed by the `JsonConvert.DeserialiseObject()` call in `Controllers/RequestsController.cs`, it should get deserialised and request the file `test` from our box.

-Now we need to find a way to request this cereal - it's time to look at some XSS.
+This turned out to not be quite right - but to test it, I had to first find a way to request it.
+It's time to look at some XSS.